openorch/openorch/docs-source/docs/built-in-services/config-svc.md

 The Config Svc stores public, non-sensitive and end-user-facing data.

 > This page provides a high-level overview of `Config Svc`.
 For detailed information, refer to the [Secret Svc API documentation](/docs/openorch/get-config).

+The Config Svc is less critical than it might seem—most configuration happens internally through the [Secret Svc](/docs/built-in-services/secret-svc).

+At the moment, it functions more like a minimal feature-flag service.

 ## Access Rules